wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.8.10 =
+- (01 Sep 2015) - added the ability to dismiss the admin message about downloading the Visitor Maps Geolocation Addon plugin.

+= 1.5.8.9 =
+- (31 Aug 2015) - Fixed error undefined function.

 = 1.5.8.8 =
 - (29 Aug 2015) - Moved the Geolocation features to the new [Visitor Maps Geolocation Addon](http://www.642weather.com/weather/scripts-wordpress-visitor-maps-geoip.php).
 It was a required change because the Creative Commons License for the Maxmind GeoLite City Database is not compatible with the WordPress GPL License.
 When the "Visitor Maps Geolocation Addon" plugin is installed with version 1.5.8.8 or higher of Visitor Maps, Visitor Maps functions exactly the same way it did before.